Gustav-Rasmussen/AACT-Analysis/README.md

-By combining the two datasets "conditions" and "location_countries" inside the AACT database, this project shows not only the most prevalent conditions globally but also per nation, filtered by most represented countries.
+By combining the two datasets "conditions" and "location_countries" inside the AACT database, this project shows not only the most prevalent conditions globally but also per nation, filtered by most represented countries (here US is shown).
+These plots are generated from date: 20200601.

 ![](img/most_common_conditions_2020.png)